 Intensive training in transdisciplinary research is organized through a dual mentor approach.
 Each scholar is matched to one mentor from their own discipline, as well as one mentor from another area.
 The program is anchored by a bi-weekly seminar series drawing on faculty from each of the four Harvard schools.
 In addition to the seminars, the Harvard program emphasizes close contact between the program directors and scholars throughout the year.
 On alternating weeks, the co-directors meet collectively with the cohorts to discuss ongoing research progress and career development issues such as grant writing, managing staff, prioritizing workloads and other select topics.

 Each scholar will have the opportunity and resources to start an original research project based on their interests in population health.
 The Harvard Center for Population and Development Studies is home to a population science research platform.
 Studies are tightly harmonized so that critical comparisons across studies (or countries) can lead to important insights.
 The HCPDS also houses highly sensitive data that need to be enclaved (social security and medicare data, for instance) and has data managers and analysts available to RWJ Scholars to help in their research efforts.
 Scholars have access to the Research Computing Environment maintained by the Harvard-MIT Data Center that provides a full-featured user environment with a wide range of research tools and a secure virtual network computing (VNC) connection.
-The Harvard School of Public Health also maintains a psycho-physiology laboratory run by Dr. Laura Kubzansky (one of our RWJ core faculty members).
+The Harvard School of Public Health also maintains a psycho-physiology laboratory run by Dr. Laura Kubzansky (HSS associate site director at Harvard).

 For more information, contact: